shashwat14/shashwat14.github.io/content/posts/muon.md

 ## SVD is Too Slow

 The simplest approach to orthogonalization is via SVD.
-And in fact, this is what Keller Jordan et al. did in their initial experiments.
 However, SVD is quite expensive to compute on GPUs, especially for large matrices.
 So even though it works, it's not practical.
 The token efficiency gains are overshadowed by the wall-clock time increase due to SVD computation.

 This motivates us to look for cheaper alternatives and raises the question: can we compute an approximate orthogonalization that is fast to compute on GPUs?